Jive Talkin': Release

 Upon its release to radio stations, the single was delivered in a plain white cover, with no immediate indication of what the song's name was or who sang it.
 The DJs would only find out what the song was and who played it when it was placed on the turntable; RSO did provide the song with a label on the record itself.
 It was the second time in the band's career that this strategy had been employed to get airplay for their music, after a similar tactic had popularised their debut US single "New York Mining Disaster 1941" in 1967.

 Record World said that this "delightful departure from [the BeeGees] time-tested sweet sound is no jive at all."
+Cash Box noted its "new funky sound" and said that "the Bee Gees have revitalized themselves and have come up with a single that will probably be their biggest hit since 'I've Got To Get A Message To You.'"
+Rolling Stone critic Stephen Holden said that it "approximates the synthesized propulsion of Stevie Wonder's 'Superstition,' while the song itself offers an inept lyric parody of black street argot."

 The original studio version was included on the Saturday Night Fever soundtrack, as it was used in a scene that was cut from the final film.
 Later pressings of the album used the live version of "Jive Talkin from the Bee Gees 1977 album, Here at Last...
 Bee Gees...
 Live, due to contractual distribution changes.
 The CD version restores the use of the studio version.